History of the Los Angeles Rams: 2024 season: 17th NFC West division title

 Before the season, legendary Rams defensive tackle Aaron Donald retired after ten seasons playing for the team.
 This made right tackle Rob Havenstein the last remaining current Rams player who played for the team while it was based in St. Louis.

 Like the previous season, the Rams stumbled out of the gate to a dire position.
 Los Angeles lost four of its first five games before its Week 6 bye, with the only win during this stretch being a dramatic come-from-behind victory against the defending NFC champion and bitter rival San Francisco 49ers.
 Injuries to key players such as star wide receiver Puka Nacua were partially responsible for the poor start.

 Also, like the previous season, the Rams went on a torrid run following the bye week.
 The team got healthier and won nine of its next eleven games, including key upset victories over the Minnesota Vikings and Buffalo Bills, to win the NFC West title.
 The team finished with a 10-7 record (an identical record to 2023), tied with the rival Seattle Seahawks, but the Rams won the division thanks to clinching the strength-of-victory tiebreaker over Seattle.
 The playoff berth was the franchise's sixth in head coach Sean McVay's eight seasons with Los Angeles.
 Also, with this result, the Rams became the first franchise in NFL history to make the playoffs in consecutive seasons when being 3 games below .500 at some point in each of those seasons.

-Due to the January 2025 Southern California wildfires, the team's Wild Card game against Minnesota was moved to State Farm Stadium in Glendale, Arizona.
-Nevertheless, the Rams won convincingly over the Vikings by a final score of 27-9 thanks to a suffocating defensive performance.
-In the NFC Divisional round against the Philadelphia Eagles, the Rams fought hard and staged a furious comeback attempt in the fourth quarter, but on a potential go-ahead touchdown drive, the offense stalled in the red zone and turned the ball over on downs, sealing the 28-22 win for Philadelphia.
-The Eagles would go on to win Super Bowl LIX.
+Due to the January 2025 Southern California wildfires, the team's Wild Card game against Minnesota was moved from SoFi Stadium to State Farm Stadium in Glendale, Arizona.
+Nevertheless, the Rams won convincingly over the Vikings by a final score of 27–9 thanks to a suffocating defensive performance.
+In the NFC Divisional round against the Philadelphia Eagles on the road at Lincoln Financial Field, the Rams fought hard and staged a furious comeback attempt in the fourth quarter, but on a potential go-ahead touchdown drive, the offense stalled in the red zone and turned the ball over on downs, sealing the 28–22 win for Philadelphia.
+The Eagles would go on to win Super Bowl LIX against the Kansas City Chiefs.

 Following the season, the organization released longtime wide receiver and Super Bowl LVI MVP Cooper Kupp.